OpenTOSCA/opentosca-vintner/docs/docs/contributing/notes.md

 ## Workflows

-### Create a new Instance
+### Initialize a new Instance

-!!! note "vintner instances create"
+!!! note "vintner instances init"

 1. Instance directory is created.
 1. Extracted CSAR (Template) is copied into instance template directory.